jasp-stats/jasp-desktop/Resources/Help/analyses/descriptives.md

 - Valid: Number of valid cases.
 - Missing: Number of missing values.
 - Mean: Arithmetic mean of the data points.
 - Std.
-Deviation: Standard deviation of the data points.
-- Minimum: Minimum value of the data points.
-- Maximum: Maximum value of the data points.
-- Std.
 Error of Mean: Standard error of the mean.
 - Median: Median of the data points.
 - Mode: Mode of the data points.
+- Std.
+Deviation: Standard deviation of the data points.
 - Variance: Variance of the data points.
 - Skewness: Skew of the distribution of the data points.
 - Std.
 Error of Skewness: Standard error of the skewness.
 - Kurtosis: Kurtosis of the distribution of the data points.
 - Std.
 Error of Kurtosis: Standard error of kurtosis.
 - Shapiro-Wilk: Value of the Shapiro-Wilk statistic.
 - P-value of Shapiro-Wilk: p-value of Shapiro-Wilk statistic.
 - Range: Range of the data points.
+- Minimum: Minimum value of the data points.
+- Maximum: Maximum value of the data points.
+- MAD: Median absolute deviation
+- IQR: Interquartile range
 - Sum: Sum of the data points.
 - Quartiles: 25th, 50th, and 75th quartile of the data points.
 - Cut points for x equal groups: Cut points that divide the data into x equal groups.
 - Percentiles: Displays the xth percentiles.

 #### Distribution Plots
 - For continuous variables, displays a histogram and the fit of a nonparametric density estimator.